Timing belts have replaced timing chains, in most of the vehicles on the road today.

 How do you know if your vehicle has a timing belt?
 How do you know when it should be replaced?
 Check out our (PDF) files on our link page or your owner’s manual to be sure.

 The belt itself is inexpensive, probably costing less than $20 at an auto parts store.
 Also, your mechanic will probably charge several hundred dollars (or more) for a belt replacement.
-With something as important as the timing belt, prevention is better than failure.
+With something as important as the belt, prevention is better than failure.